-For current alerts on walking tracks or camping areas, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks Washpool National Park.
+For current alerts on walking tracks, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks Washpool National Park.

 If you love rainforest hikes, trails in Springbrook National Park in the Gold Coast Hinterland take you past waterfalls, glowworm caves and towering basalt cliffs.
 Lamington National Park is equally, if not more, stunning.

 Mount Kaputar National Park offers some stunning hikes with brilliant views into the surrounding farm country.

 And for my all-time favourite hikes in Australia, check out my Top 10 hiking trails!